Join

 Special Events

-A performance of Northanger Abbey by Jane Austen will take place on Friday 10th July 2026 at 7pm on the East Lawn.
-Visitors are welcome to bring a picnic.
+In the summer of 2026, the Moving Parts Theatre Company will perform Northanger Abbey by Jane Austen on Friday 10th July at 7pm.
+The performance will take place on the East Lawn, and visitors are welcome to bring a picnic.

 Admission